OPENDAP/jupyter-binder/README.md

 # A Binder Environment for the OPeNDAP Jupyter notebooks

+This has been archived because it si no longer used. jhrg 3/26/25

 ## Start the base environment

 To use this environment _as is_: